 Do I have a claim for compensation?

-Yes, provided you can show that the medical treatment you received was not adequate or wrong to the point that it constitutes negligence.
+You must show that the medical treatment you received was not adequate or wrong to the point that:

 Who can I bring a claim against?